Inzhenerka/docs.getdbt.tech/website/docs/docs/deploy/hybrid-setup.md

 - `properties.yml` (for individual models)
 - A model’s `.sql` file using a `config` block

-Here’s an example using a `dbt_project.yml` file where the marts directory is set as public so they can be consumed by downstream tools.
+Here’s an example using a `dbt_project.yml` file where the marts directory is set as public so they can be consumed by downstream tools:

 <File name="dbt_project.yml">
 ```yaml